jesogon/balearic-mhws-study/README.md

 Please note that the repository is not in its final state.
 Modifications for enhancing the code readability are planned during the whole month of September 2025.

+## Overview

+This code is meant to compute and visualise marine heatwaves (MHWs) in the Balearic Islands region.
+It is intented to provide a reproducible, modular and extensible workflow for:

+- Downloading and handling large oceanographic datasets
+- Computing MHW metrics using a l
+- Generating figures for reports and presentations

 ## What is in here?

  - `Codigos/` :